 Sarah, participant and carer for partner living with young onset dementia.

-Alexandra Palace; Merton Arts Space; Merton Council; Public Health (Merton); Dementia Action Alliance; Dementia Pathfinders; St George’s NHS; Created Out of Mind at Wellcome; University of Roehampton; Bergen International Festival; Red Cross Bergen; University of Bergen; South West Yorkshire NHS; LGBTQ Music Study Group; Yorkshire Dance.
+Alexandra Palace; Merton Arts Space; Merton Council; Public Health (Merton); Dementia Action Alliance; Dementia Pathfinders; St George’s NHS; Created Out of Mind at Wellcome; University of Roehampton; Bergen International Festival; Red Cross Bergen; University of Bergen; South West Yorkshire NHS; LGBTQ Music Study Group; Yorkshire Dance, Surrey Arts, Dance 21.

 Research publications emerging from the Moving Kinship project:

 Allegranti, B. (2019) ‘Moving Kinship: Between Choreography, Performance and the More-Than-Human’.
-In Prickett, S, and Thomas, H. The Routledge Handbook for Dance Studies.
+In Prickett, S, and Thomas, H. The Routledge Companion to Dance Studies.
 London: Routledge.

-Allegranti, B. (2020 forthcoming) ‘Dancing Activism: Choreographing the Material With/in Dementia.
-In Chaiklin, S. and Wengrower, H. International perspectives on Dance Movement Therapy: Dance and Creative Process in Theory, Research and Practice.
+Allegranti, B. (2020) ‘Dancing Activism: Choreographing the Material With/in Dementia.
+In Chaiklin, S. and Wengrower, H. Dance Movement Therapy and the Creative Process: International perspectives.
 New York: Routledge.